nicolechao/springboard-data-science/Capstone 1/Project Report/README.md

 ## Conclusion
+As from 2008, Airbnb has become one of the most popular hospitality services around the world.
+One challenge that Airbnb hosts & Airbnb itself face is determining the optimal nightly rent price.

+In this project, we have done data wrangling to clean up data.
+We've

 With the model we have developed, now we are able to predict Airbnb listing price given several features, like bedrooms, bathrooms, accommodates, neighborhoods and property type.
 In addition, we acheived RMSE 63.1581040609 using XGBoost model, which means the square root of the average of squared differences between predicted price and actual price is only about 63.
 This can be very useful for both Airbnb host and the company itself, as they can now come up with a reasonble price to maximize their revenue.

 ## Next Steps